mkarnani10/Docker-Project/README.md

 # Docker-Project
-This conatins project related Docker and its components like containers, images and docker-compose
+This contains project related Docker and its components like containers, images and docker-compose

 To create this project we have to setup our environment: